Nick Tompkins

-Nick Tompkins (born 16 February 1995) is a rugby union player who plays at centre for English Premiership club Saracens and the Wales national team.
+Nicholas Adam Tompkins (born 16 February 1995) is a professional rugby union player who plays as a centre for Premiership Rugby club Saracens.
+Born in England, he represents Wales at international level after qualifying on ancestry grounds.
+In 2024 Tompkins announced that he is expecting his first child with his long-term partner.

+Early life

 Tompkins came through the academy at Saracens.
-Born in Sidcup, England, Tompkins qualifies for Wales through his Welsh grandmother.
+Born in Sidcup, England, He represented England at Under-18 and Under-20 levels, as well as England Saxons.
+He qualifies for Wales through his Welsh grandmother, and made his debut for Wales in 2020.

 Club career

-Tompkins started playing rugby at an early age for Old Elthamians RFC.
-After initially playing as a flanker, he made the switch to centre while in the Saracens academy.
 In 2012, Tompkins made his debut for Saracens in the LV Cup.
-His 100th Saracens cap came in 2019, when he scored a hat-trick in 28 minutes against Gloucester in the Premiership Rugby semi-final.
+His 100th Saracens match came in 2019, when he scored a hat-trick in 28 minutes against Gloucester in the Premiership Rugby semi-final.
 He was a replacement as Saracens won the 2018–19 Premiership final against Exeter Chiefs.
 He was also a replacement as Saracens won the 2019 European Rugby Champions Cup Final.

 On 26 June 2020, Tompkins joined the Dragons on loan from Saracens for the 2020–21 season.

+Tompkins started the final as Saracens defeated Sale Sharks to win the Premiership title in 2023.

-International
+International career

 Tompkins played for England at age group level and England Saxons.

 In January 2020, Tompkins was selected for the senior Wales 2020 Six Nations squad.
 He qualifies for Wales through his Wrexham-born grandmother.
 On 1 February 2020, Tompkins made his international debut for Wales as a first-half injury replacement and scored a try in the 42–0 win over Italy.